Ambrosia (band): Rise to fame

 Ambrosia auditioned for Herb Alpert and A&M Records early in their history, but were signed by 20th Century Fox Records in 1975, who released two albums by the group.

 Their first album, Ambrosia, produced by Freddie Piro, was released in February 1975.
 It spawned the top 20 chart single "Holdin' On to Yesterday", as well as "Nice, Nice, Very Nice".
-The latter sets to music the lyrics to a poem in Kurt Vonnegut's Cat's Cradle.
+The latter sets to music a poem in Kurt Vonnegut's Cat's Cradle.
 The album was nominated for a Grammy Award for Best Engineered Recording (other than Classical).
 Alan Parsons was the engineer for Ambrosia's first album and the producer for their second.
 All four members of Ambrosia played on the first Alan Parsons Project album, Tales of Mystery and Imagination, which was recorded soon after Ambrosia's first album.
 David Pack later appeared on the Alan Parsons album Try Anything Once (1993), co-writing, playing, and providing vocals on three songs.